Blood test boosts liver cancer detection in High-Risk patients

 Summary

-This study is testing whether a new blood test, called the GAAD score, can improve the detection of liver cancer in people who are at high risk, such as those with cirrhosis or chronic hepatitis.
-Around 2,100 participants will get an ultrasound and the GAAD blood test every six months for two years.
-The goal is to see if combining the blood test with ultrasound finds more cancers early and reduces false alarms compared to current methods.
+This study is testing whether adding a blood test called the GAAD score to regular ultrasound scans can improve the detection of liver cancer in people at high risk, such as those with cirrhosis or chronic hepatitis.
+About 2,100 participants will get both tests every six months for two years.
+The goal is to see if the combined approach finds more cancers early and reduces false alarms.

 Get updates